stormalize/tempo/dev-notes.md

 Copy arrays of ids from `out.json` into `tempo.json`.

+**EXCEPTIONS**:

-**NOTE**: Bladesworn skills are not included in the API for some reason, those need to be added in manually.
-Also Ranger spear stealth attack 2 has to be added manually as it's not a slot 1 skill.
+- Bladesworn skills are not included in the API for some reason, those need to be added in manually
+- Ranger spear stealth attack 2 has to be added manually as it's not a slot 1 skill
+- Necro sword auto-attack doesn't have prev or next listed in API